 Ever since the pandemic, we’ve been a fully remote team.
 To put it lightly, no one wants to go back to the office.
 Well, except for HR.
 They love the office.
 We’ve all continuously held our ground that we want to stay fully remote, despite the polite protests from HR and the CEO.

 Well recently, the company announced that we would be adopting a hybrid work model.
 Let’s just say most of us were less than pleased.
-Bob from Accounting and Jane from Marketing already quit.
+David from Accounting and Jane from Marketing already quit.
 The rest of us are barely hanging on by a thread.

 Truth be told, we do love our company and our boss, which is why we plan on sticking it out.
 But the CEO and HR are nervous that they’re going to lose the rest of us.
 So they decided to invest in some employee appreciation gift ideas as a part of an employee appreciation initiative.
 They plan on giving these clever employee appreciation gifts each week.